bjmcnamee/portfolio/README.md

 - 👋 Hi, I’m Bernard McNamee @bjmcnamee
 - 👀 I’m interested in all things related to Technical Data Analysis
 - 💞️ I love to crunch data - I’m working as a Technical Data Analyst with a research charity, Heartbeat Trust
-- 🌱 I’m currently studying Data Science & Analytics by night at MTU
+- 🌱 In final year of Data Science & Analytics at MTU evening studies
 - 📫 How to reach me : bernardmcnamee@gmail.com

 <!---